redpanda-ai/Meerkat/ROADMAP.md

 		* - [x] provide alerting when problems occur
 		* - [x] produce a daily report for all input paths, sent to a distribution list
 		* - [x] :clock4: full deployment
+		* - [x] Speak with Sanjay and Nikhil about getting the gpanel_v2 up and running
 * 3/4
 	* - [x] Speak with Ram and ask him to get back to work on the label resolution.
 * 3/3